Redocly/redoc/README.md

 ## ReDoc CLI

-[ReDoc CLI](https://github.com/Redocly/redoc/blob/master/cli/README.md) tool is used to lint and bundle your OpenAPI definition into **zero-dependency** HTML file.
+[redoc-cli](https://github.com/Redocly/redoc/blob/master/cli/README.md) tool is used to lint and bundle your OpenAPI definition into **zero-dependency** HTML file.
 It can be installed as a development dependency in your project.

 ## Generator for GH repo
 [create-openapi-repo](https://github.com/Redocly/create-openapi-repo) tool is used for splitting a single OpenAPI definition file into multiple files organized in folders.
 You can also use this tool to start a new API definition and validate your OpenAPI definition.